The protection of our individual personalities defines who we are as people. – Marilia Wyatt

 By Marilia Wyatt, CyberPrivacy

 Privacy is important to college students for several reasons.
-Privacy is one’s autonomy to manage digitized information after it’s no longer used for it’s initial and primary purpose to ensure its integrity and proper use.
-Proper data governance and ethics should allow students and graduates to permanently remove and manage their profiles after completing a course.
+Privacy is one’s autonomy to manage digitized information after it’s no longer used for its initial and primary purpose to ensure its integrity and proper use.
+Proper data governance and ethics should allow students and graduates to permanently remove and manage their profiles after completing an online course.

 Here are 7 reasons why privacy matters to college students:

-Control to manage information on online course platforms and their backup servers should be an available feature.
-Within that sphere of privacy, students are free to flourish at their will.
-This freedom to just be, without fear of public scrutiny shapes students’ individual identities during college.
-A simple and accessible feature for individuals to manage their student profile data is crucial for them to develop to their full potential.
-Every word, sentence, and a digital asset that students share in the intimacy of their online course community shouldn’t be recorded forever on a cloud or repurposed.
-Proper restrictions on the use of the student profile should be outlined in the vendors’ contract in consultation with the students who provide their information.
+Every word, sentence, and a digital asset that students share in the intimacy of their online course community shouldn’t be recorded forever on the cloud or repurposed.
+Students should have an available feature to manage detailed profiles about their thoughts and views on online course platforms and their backup servers.
+Proper restrictions on the use of the student profile past its initial purpose should further be outlined in the vendors’ contract in consultation with university and the students who provide their information.

 3. Limit the Power of Censorship of Unpopular Ideas